Staying Safe Online: A Cybersecurity Guide For Everyone

 Avoiding Phishing Attacks

 Phishing attacks can be tricky — because the blackhats behind them tend to do a really good job of making their emails look both convincing and urgent.
-One way to defend against them is the following:
+Money is the biggest way this is done–emails that threaten you jails/fines/losing money are HUGE red flags, and should be scrutinized extra closely.

-If you’re using a YubiKey, there is an extra layer of defense called Origin Binding.
+If you’re using a YubiKey or a passkey, they provide an extra layer of defense called Origin Binding.
 That binds a user login to a specific site, which means that only the legitimate site can authenticate with that key.
-While you may be fooled, the YubiKey will not be. 🙂
+While you may be fooled, the YubiKey or passkey will not be. 🙂

 Freeze Your Credit Reports